-The City of Hamilton is situated in one of Canada’s most vibrant and rapidly diversifying urban landscapes, which is renowned for its waterfalls and views of the Niagara Escarpment.
+The City of Hamilton is situated in one of Canada’s most vibrant and rapidly diversifying urban landscapes, renowned for its waterfalls and views of the Niagara Escarpment.
 This unique geography offers a natural playground for anyone looking to get outdoors.
-Hamilton offers a rich variety of cycling, hiking, horse-back riding, and boating opportunities, and many more ways to become involved in the active Hamilton community.
+Hamilton provides a rich variety of cycling, hiking, horseback riding, boating opportunities, and many more ways to become involved in the active Hamilton community.

 Hamilton Geology

-Stemming from the steep ridges of the Niagara Escarpment, Hamilton’s landscape is home to a variety of different geological gems to be discovered.
-Found in this guide is information concerning three of the Hamilton communities major geological features to keep an eye out for when enjoying the great outdoors.
+Stemming from the steep ridges of the Niagara Escarpment, Hamilton’s landscape is home to various geological gems to be discovered.
+Found in this guide is information concerning three of the Hamilton communities’ major geological features to keep an eye out for when enjoying the great outdoors.
 Such areas include the Niagara Escarpment, Hamilton’s many natural waterfalls, and karst features.

 The Niagara Escarpment